mvaibhav131/digital-timer/README.md

-# clone the above repo
+# clone the above repository

 ## Install dependency using `npm install`